untoldengine/UntoldEngine/README.md

 ## Running the Untold Engine

-To run the the Untold Engine, you need the following tools:
+To run the the Untold Engine, do the following:

 1. Clone the Repository